Animal Care Review Board (Tribunals Ontario)

 Poeme Manigat was called to the Ontario Bar in 2009 and holds an LL.M from Osgoode Hall Law School.
 He has a B.A. in Public Policy and has been a dedicated public servant for eight years.
 Poeme worked for the Ministry of Labour; appeared before the Workplace Safety and Insurance Appeals Tribunal; and has extensive experience in legal research and writing, particularly when with the Ministry of the Attorney General (SIU).
 With the LSUC, he has worked as a jurilinguise, and has taught law at Sheridan College and private institutions in Ontario.
 Poeme is passionate about mentoring and coaching student-athletes.

-has been an active member in the fire protection field for over 30 years.
-She worked as a Fire Protection Engineer at the Ontario Office of the Fire Marshal for 27 years. responsible for Fire Marshal Reviews of Inspection Orders, training, delivering presentations, and writing articles, as well as participating in the Fire Code writing team.
-She has worked in the consulting field as a Code Specialist and Senior Fire Protection Engineer, and in several other consulting positions over the years.
+Susan Clarke has been an Adjudicator with the Animal Care Review Board, and the Fire Safety Commission since 2017.
+She has been an active member in the fire protection field for 30+ years.
+She worked as a Fire Protection Engineer at the Office of the Fire Marshal for 27 years. responsible for Fire Marshal Reviews of Inspection Orders, training, delivering presentations, and writing articles, as well as participating in the Fire Code writing team.
+She has also worked as a municipal official (building department), and as a fire protection consultant.
 Ms. Clarke has been a member of, and later in a leadership position with the Canadian Fire Safety Association and the Code Interpretations Advisory Committee.
 She has supported her local community by serving as Director on several boards.
 She holds a Bachelor of Applied Sciences degree (Civil Engineering) from the University of Waterloo. and a Master of Business Administration from York University.

 Sean Weir was CEO of Canada’s largest national law firm from 2000 to July 1, 2018.
 In his legal practice, Mr. Weir advised financial institutions, corporations and major pension funds.
 Active in his community, Mr. Weir served as an elected Councillor of the Town of Oakville, a director of the Oakville Trafalgar Memorial Hospital and a Director and Chair of Oakville Hydro.
 Mr. Weir was named a “Diversity Champion” by Women of Influence Magazine, received the Lexpert Zenith Managing Partner Award for Corporate Social Responsibility and was listed in the Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada.